 The backlink is one of the top-ranking factors that search engines such as Google uses to rank web pages on SERPs.
 If you want to increase blog traffic fast, you have to have high-quality backlinks from authoritative websites.

-In another hand, if your blog’s backlink profile is filled with irrelevant backlinks and spam backlinks coming from adult websites, gambling websites, etc, that practice surely will hurt the SEO performance of your blog.
+Conversely, if your blog’s backlink profile is filled with irrelevant backlinks and spam backlinks coming from adult websites, gambling websites, etc., that practice will surely hurt your blog’s SEO performance.

-Here’re a few tools to check backlinks of your website.
+Here’re a few tools to check the backlinks of your website.

 - Majestic SEO